Dv-Senna/CLIser/README.md

-# library_project_template
+# CLIser
-A template for C++ library, an example app and unit testing
+A C++ library that make building CLI tools easier